Gates of the Temple Mount: Chain Gate (Bab as-Silsila)

 The Chain Gate (باب السلسلة, Bāb as-Silsila; Shaar HaShalshelet) is located on the western flank.
 Though not without dispute, some think that this was the site of the Kipunos (Coponius) Gate, which existed during the Second Temple period.
+The Chain Gate (Bāb as-Silsila) lies immediately over the Pool al-Burak.

 Magharibah Gate

 The Moors' Gate, also known as Magharibah Gate (باب المغاربة Bāb al-Maghāriba; Shaar HaMughrabim), is the southernmost gate on the western flank of the compound, built directly over the Herodian-period gate known as the Gate of the Prophet (also known as Barclay's Gate, named for James Turner Barclay).
 It is believed that the current gate was built during the Ayyubid period and renovated and connected to the western section of the compound during Mamluke rule.
 The gate was constructed around the time that the Ayyubids endowed the quarter to North Africans and Moors of Andalusia, Malikites, who were living side by side in Jerusalem.
-The Magharibah, as these communities were called in Arabic, lived in this area until they were dispersed with the quarter’s demolition in 1967 by Israel in order to construct the Western Wall Plaza for the Jews to pray.
+The Magharibah, as these communities were called in Arabic, lived in this area until they were dispersed with the quarter's demolition in 1967 by Israel in order to construct the Western Wall Plaza for the Jews to pray.
 Some 130 homes were destroyed, displacing the North African inhabitants who came and settled in the area since the time of Saladin.

 Over the years, the ground level outside the Magharibah Gate rose by many meters above its threshold and the Gate of the Prophet (Barclay's Gate) was finally walled up in the 10th century.
 At some stage, a new gate called Bab al-Magharibah was installed in al-Buraq Wall (Western Wall) above the Gate of the Prophet (Barclay's Gate), at the level of the compound esplanade.
 It was named after the residents of the adjacent neighborhood, who had come to Jerusalem from the Maghreb in the days of Saladin.
-This gate is open to this day and since 1967 has been the entrance to the Al-Aqsa Mosque accessible to non-Muslims only.
+This gate is open to this day and since 1967 has been the entrance to the grounds of the Al-Aqsa Mosque, accessible to non-Muslims only.
 Muslims have been banned from using this gate since 1967.

-Although the keys to the Al-Aqsa compound gates are the property of the Islamic Waqf organization, the keys to the al-Magharibah gate were seized by the Israel in 1967 and continue to remain in their possession until today.
+Although the keys to the Al-Aqsa compound gates are in the hands of Islamic Waqf organization, access to the al-Magharibah gate has been dictated by Israel since 1967.